pnxenopoulos/awpy/_sources/index.rst.txt

 .. _repository: https://github.com/pnxenopoulos/csgo
 .. _Discord: https://discord.gg/W34XjsSs2H

-If you decide to use this library, please cite the following paper.

-   Xenopoulos, P., Doraiswamy, H., & Silva, C. (2020, December).
-Valuing Player Actions in Counter-Strike: Global Offensive.
-In 2020 IEEE International Conference on Big Data (Big Data) (pp. 1283-1292).
-IEEE.

 Using this library to parse CSGO demos is as easy as below:

 .. code-block:: python